-How to configure a notice for CPRA compliance
+How to configure a notice for CPRA compliance?

 Didomi now enables you to build consent notices compliant with California Privacy Rights Act (CPRA).
 CPRA has particular features that must be included in your notice: